davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 The result, \\(\color{RubineRed}{(0.8346)}\\), is how often we'd be right if we determined a 21+ heads coin to be weighted.

-## So this probabalistic statistician walks into a bar...
+## So this probabilistic statistician walks into a bar...

-Remember, in our original question, we didnt have the probability that any random coin was unfair (the percent of all coins that were weighted), and we also didn't have the degree to which a coin being weighted would determine the coin being heads (75-25 advantage).
+Remember, in our original question, we didn't have the probability that any random coin was unfair (the percent of all coins that were weighted), and we also didn't have the degree to which a coin being weighted would determine the coin being heads (75-25 advantage).
 But now that we know how to use Bayes' theorem, we can instead plug in estimated values for those elements.

 The key really is to know whether you're in the Galactic Coin Flipping Olympics or the Mos Eisley cantina.
 If the experiment were conducted in the former, you might have guessed the probability of the coin being rigged to be pretty low, perhaps .05, in which case the equation would be:

 $$ \color{RubineRed}{0.7084} \color{black}= \frac{ \color{BlueGreen}{(.99)}\color{purple}{(.05)} } { \color{BlueGreen}{(.99)}\color{purple}{(.05)} + \color{orange}{(.0214)}\color{orangered}{(.95)} } $$

-You would thus only consider there to be a 70.84 percent chance the coin is actually rigged.
-If you thought the rigging would be less obvious, you might estimate that a rigged coin would cause heads to turn up 55 percent of the time.
-In such a scenario, for the 500 coins that would be weighted, 97 of them would would have an outcome 21/30 heads or more extreme:
+You would thus only consider there to be a 70.84 percent chance the coin is actually rigged when assuming 5% of the coins to be rigged.
+And what happens when we change the weight of a rigged coin?
+If you thought that when the coin was rigged, the rigging would be less obvious, you might estimate that a rigged coin would cause heads to turn up 55 percent of the time--a much lower value than the .75 we have been using.
+In such a scenario, for the 500 coins that would be weighted (remember, we are also assuming .05 probability of finding a weighted coin), 97 of them would would have an outcome 21/30 heads or more extreme:

 ```python
 study_2 = CoinTossTrials(n_flips=30, n_trials=10000, coins_weighted=.05, weight_heads=55)